 The IMS offers several opportunities for contributions to the society’s programs.
 Please take a moment to consider making a donation to one or more of these funds.

-The Blackwell Lecture Fund will be used to support a lecture in honor of David Blackwell.
+The IMS Blackwell Lecture Fund is an endowment fund used to support a lecture in honor of David Blackwell.
 The purpose of this lecture is to honor Blackwell, to keep his name alive and to inspire young people to emulate his achievements.
-The first lecture is expected to be presented in 2014.
+The first lecture was presented in 2014.

 The IMS Gift Membership Program provides IMS memberships and journals for statisticians and probabilists in regions of the world where payments in hard currency would impose a difficult financial burden.

-The Hannan Graduate Student Travel Award Fund will be used to fund travel and registration to attend and possibly present a paper or a poster at an IMS sponsored or co-sponsored meeting.
+The IMS Hannan Graduate Student Travel Award Fund will be used to fund travel and registration to attend and possibly present a paper or a poster at an IMS-sponsored or co-sponsored meeting.
 Presentation of a paper/poster is encouraged, but not required.

-The Open Access Fund supports the establishment and ongoing operation of IMS’ open access publications, including: Probability Surveys, Statistics Surveys, Electronic Journal of Probability, Electronic Communications in Probability and Electronic Journal of Statistics.
-Two further IMS open access ventures are the posting of all IMS journal articles to ArXiv and assistance to members in posting to ArXiv.
+The IMS Open Access Fund supports the establishment and ongoing operation of IMS’ open access publications, including: Probability Surveys, Statistics Surveys, Electronic Journal of Probability, Electronic Communications in Probability, and Electronic Journal of Statistics.

-The Scientific Legacy Fund supports the development of IMS web pages dedicated to ensuring the preservation of valuable historical information on IMS members and leaders of our fields.
-The IMS will use funds to cover costs of the development and maintenance of such pages.
+The IMS Scientific Legacy Fund supports the IMS Scientific Legacy Database which is dedicated to ensuring the preservation of valuable historical information on IMS members and leaders of our fields.
+The IMS will use funds to cover the costs of the development and maintenance of the database.